NEU-DSG/tapas-docs/dev-docs/eXist_API.md

 If no TEI document is associated with the given doc-id, the response will have a status code of 500.
 The TEI file must be stored _before_ any of its derivatives.

+### Delete project and its resources

+`DELETE exist/db/apps/tapas-xq/:proj-id`

+If no project collection is associated with the given doc-id, the response will have a status code of 500.

 ### Delete document and derivatives

 `DELETE exist/db/apps/tapas-xq/:proj-id/:doc-id`